linmao-song/SoliditySample/README.md

 # 2. Contributors

-*  Linmao Song, he is an independent research the main contact and reachable at Linmao.Song@gmail.com.
+*  **Linmao Song:** he is the main contact and an independent researcher.
+Linmao replies (normally within 48 hours) to emails sent to Linmao.Song@gmail.com